-In fact, don’t ever use the word “budget” again.
-Like “diet,” budget is a word that screams deprivation.
+In fact, never use the word “budget” again.
+Like “diet,” it’s a word that screams deprivation.
 It implies that by forgoing spending on things you want, you’ll position yourself to somehow be better off.
-But how can you be better off when you’re missing out on the things you want?
+But how can you be better off when you’re missing out on what’s most important to you in life?

-Diets and budgets smack of discipline as well as deprivation — “white knuckling” yourself to a new and better you.
+Diets and budgets smack of deprivation — “white-knuckling” yourself to a new and better you.
 Sound like fun?
 No wonder most of us can’t stick to either one for very long.

-Here’s a better idea: When it comes to money, instead of a budget, create a spending plan — something reflecting how you’ll voluntarily choose to allocate the resources at your disposal to more closely mesh your internal desires with your external results.
+Here’s a better idea: When it comes to money, instead of a budget, create a spending plan — something reflecting how you’ll voluntarily choose to use your resources so you can achieve your dreams as soon as possible.

 Starting at the end

-A spending plan does the same thing as a budget.
-You’ll establish your goals for each spending category.
-You’ll track your expenses.
+A spending plan involves the same steps as a budget.
+You’ll establish goals for each spending category.
+You’ll track expenses — either on your own, or by using a service like that offered by Money Talks News’ partner YouNeedABudget.
 You’ll compare what you spend with your goal for each category, fine-tuning and trying to improve next week’s or next month’s results.

-To start your spending plan, imagine you’re on your deathbed, reliving the happiest moments of your life.
-Maybe they include things like laughing with your wife, watching your kids grow up, winning an award, a trip you’ve taken, adventures you’ve had, or the people you reached out to and made a difference for.
+To start a spending plan, imagine you’re on your deathbed, reliving the happiest moments of your life.
+Maybe they include laughing with your spouse, watching your kids grow up, winning an award, a trip you’ve taken, adventures you’ve had or the people you reached out to and made a difference for.

-Then imagine the regrets you might have, things you wanted to do but somehow never got around to.
+Then, imagine the regrets you might have on your deathbed — things you wanted to do but never got around to.

-The purpose of this mental exercise is to reconnect with the unique things and experiences important to you.
-The purpose of your spending plan is to make your list of happy moments longer and your list of regrets shorter.
+The purpose of this mental exercise is to reconnect with what’s important to you.
+The purpose of your spending plan is to lengthen your list of happy moments and shorten your list of regrets.

-If your dream is to take a hot air balloon ride over the Serengeti, or swim with dolphins, your spending plan is how you’ll get there.
-If it’s to spend more time laughing with those you love or helping those in need, it will deliver.
+If your dream is to take a hot air balloon ride over the Serengeti or swim with dolphins, your spending plan is how you’ll get there.
+If your dream is to spend more time laughing with those you love or helping those in need, your spending plan will deliver.

-By starting at the end, your spending plan is no longer about deprivation or pinching pennies.
-It’s about achieving your dreams.
-You’re not depriving yourself, you’re choosing to spend less money on things like groceries, insurance and cellphones so you can spend more time doing what makes you happy.
+By starting at the end, your spending plan is not about deprivation or pinching pennies.
+It’s about achieving dreams.
+You’re not depriving yourself, but choosing to spend less money on things like groceries, insurance and cellphones so you can spend more time doing what makes you happy.

 Having a happier life isn’t a chore

 Most people spend their lives running like a hamster on a wheel to keep up with their bills and the Joneses.
-They do what the commercials tell them to do, fill their homes to the rafters with meaningless crap, then end up wondering where their lives went.
-Along the way, they do things like go on diets they don’t maintain and make budgets they don’t stick with.
+They do what commercials tell them to do — fill their homes to the rafters with meaningless crap — then end up wondering where their lives went.
+Along the way, they do things like go on diets and make budgets they don’t stick with.

 You’ve got enough sources of guilt in your life without adding another.